Egg, Whole, Raw lysine-arginine content for herpes management

 What is the lysine-arginine ratio of Egg, Whole, Raw?

-The lysine-arginine ratio of Egg, Whole, Raw is 1.23.
-A ratio above 1 generally favors lysine.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Egg, Whole, Raw is 1.23, calculated from 582.00mg lysine and 474.00mg arginine per 100g serving.
+A ratio above 1 means lysine is the dominant amino acid, which is generally favourable for herpes management.

 Top Pick